 The sale and distribution of energy involves extensive infrastructure and high costs.
 The people and groups administering its systems wield a lot of power, with a high financial barrier of entry for any potential newcomers.
 This is not an ideal environment for transparency or efficiency.

-Blockchain and its smart contracts can reduce the associated costs, reliably automate accurate record-keeping in real time, and streamline energy transactions.
+Blockchain and its smart contracts can reduce the associated costs, reliably automate accurate record-keeping in real-time, and streamline energy transactions.
 McKinsey recently released a report on what blockchain can do for electric power and natural gas, although these insights can translate into general utilities and commodities trading.
 Deloitte, EY, and other major consulting firms have followed suit.

 Track and reduce water consumption and pollution.